kaiqili2/SEVA/README.md

 # Train SEVA
-An easy way to train SEVA, the training dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1-hEIfi09xz-pLhVwCXhfmQNoBZUv8KFv/view?usp=drive_link), and unzip them in /data folder.
+An easy way to train SEVA, the training dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1-hEIfi09xz-pLhVwCXhfmQNoBZUv8KFv/view?usp=drive_link), and unzip them to /data folder.
 ```
 cd src/